EricZinda/Perplexity/backlog.md

 - We have 0 menus -> No. you does not have something
 - "What did we order?" -> Nothing
   - Because "we" didn't order anything...Just I did
-- Can I have a steak?
-  - concepts are included in combinatoric with instances
-- what specials do you have?
-  - treats types as referring expressions
-  - Need to convert to Concepts
-  - look for all object_to_store() references and make sure they shouldn't be referring_expression
 -
 - referring expressions are different than types.
 A referring expression can generate types
   - Need to rename these to "referring expressions"